zerospiel/docs/docs/admin-kof.md

 ### Regional Cluster

-To install KOF on the Regional cluster, look through the default values of the [kof-storage](https://github.com/k0rdent/kof/blob/main/charts/kof-storage/values.yaml) chart, and apply this example for AWS, or use it as a reference:
+To install KOF on the regional cluster, look through the default values of the [kof-storage](https://github.com/k0rdent/kof/blob/main/charts/kof-storage/values.yaml) chart, and apply this example for AWS, or use it as a reference: